REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 | **Memory** (Max RSS)        |                        476 MB |           145 MB | **3.3x larger**   |
 | **CPU Usage** (total %)     |                          390% |             238% | **1.6x more CPU** |

+> Note: `CPU Usage` here is `/usr/bin/time` percent CPU — 390% means ~3.9 cores worth of CPU on average over the run.

 Takeaway:
 - Throughput is surprisingly close (Rust is only ~1.33× faster).
 Why?
 Because contention is the great equalizer: a large fraction of work is waiting to acquire the same OS mutex.
 - Memory is where Python pays the rent: this run peaked at ~3.3× higher RSS (boxed `int` objects in a `set` vs `u64` in a `HashSet`).